stanfordnlp/mac-network/readme.md

 Note: `data.zip` matches the official dataset at [`visualreasoning.net`](https://www.visualreasoning.net/download.html), but, in order to save space, contains about each question only the information needed to train MAC (e.g. doesn't contain the functional programs).

 ### Feature extraction
 Both spatial ResNet-101 features as well as object-based faster-RCNN features are available for the GQA train, val, and test images.
-Download, extract and merge the features through the following commands (22GB).
+Download, extract and merge the features through the following commands:

 ```bash
 cd data